LimboDancer-Canary/LimboDancer.MCP/src/docs/Ontology and Agentic AI in LimboDancer.MCP.md

 # Ontology and Agentic AI in LimboDancer.MCP

+## What is Ontology

+Ontology, in the context of AI and systems like LimboDancer.MCP, is a structured way of defining and organizing knowledge.
+It provides a formal vocabulary of concepts (such as entities, relationships, and properties) and rules for how these concepts interconnect.
+By establishing a shared semantic framework, ontology ensures that different components—humans, AI agents, and services—interpret and reason about information consistently.
+This enables more effective search, reasoning, and coordination across distributed systems, forming the backbone for truly agentic AI.

 ## Why Ontology Matters

 Agentic AI systems need more than raw embeddings or search indices — they require **shared semantics** that bind: